sidewallme/241honor/README.md

 Description:

-An Android app that could be used as a remote control of computer
+An Android app that could identify patterns like Handwriting Digits

+Sycronization:

+Uses Multi-threaded Artificial Neural Network to run the propagation algorithms.

 Possible Usage:
-1. PPT controller
+1. Signature Recognition
-2. Digit Writing with identifier
+2. Void Recognition
-3. Mouse
+3. Face Recognition
-4. Class communication
-5. still thinking ...
+(will be shown in PPT and video demo)